-- 1. An Appreciative Inquiry workshop (Coghlan et al., 2003) schedule was developed to conduct with the CFO staff team to establish the specific peer involvement delivery model and expand good practice lessons learnt by the delivery teams. - 2.
+- 1. An Appreciative Inquiry workshop (Coghlan et al., 2003) schedule was developed to conduct with the CFO staff team to establish the specific peer involvement delivery model and focus attention on identifying experience in order to expand good practice lessons learnt during this pilot delivery phase generated by the delivery team. - 2.
 Findings Validation & Recommendations Feasibility workshop (McKeganey and Bloor, 1981) schedule was designed for delivery to both delivery staff and wing resident groups.
 This activity was designed to sense-check emerging findings and formative recommendations.
 After these workshops we made appropriate adjustments based on these interactions.